Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 As you type, the system does "syntax hilighting" which gives clues to class and method names.
 If you start typing a method name, you can hit the Tab key which will usually give you a "select list" of possible message name completions.

-Again, you can select code and DoIt (cms-d) or PrintIt (cmd-p) to get results.
+Again, you can select code and DoIt (cmd-d) or PrintIt (cmd-p) to get results.

 ![FileList](UITour/Cuis07-FileList.png)